 Five Ways to Use an Interactive Projection Floors that Will “Wow” Users

 There’s something about having an interactive floor beneath your feet come to life with sound, movement and vibrant colours that has the ability to take you from your current reality to a completely different world.
 The concept of interactive projection floors has been around for quite a number of years, but in recent years, they have been elevated to a new level, where the only real limit is your imagination.
+Combination of interactive floors and video walls, creates a most immersive digital experience.
 Here are five ways to incorporate interactive floors that will “Wow” your guests, visitors and students, and keep them coming back for more.

 - Games & Entertainment